Girls Lie Too

 "Girls Lie Too" is a song written by Tim Nichols, Kelley Lovelace and Connie Harrington, and recorded by Canadian country music singer Terri Clark.
-It was released in April 2004 as the first single from her Greatest Hits 1994-2004 compilation album.
-The song reached the top of the Billboard Hot Country Singles & Tracks chart on September 11, becoming Clark's second and most recent number one single in the United States.
+It was released to country radio on April 19, 2004, as the sole single to Clark's album Greatest Hits 1994–2004.
+"Girls Lie Too" was one of two songs recorded for the compilation, the other being "One of the Guys".

+The song topped the Billboard Hot Country Songs chart and peaked at number two on the Radio & Records Canada Country Top 30.
+In the United States, it was her first number one hit since "You're Easy on the Eyes" in 1998.

 Content

 The narrator addresses several lies that women tend to tell regarding their expectations of their significant others.
 For example, it doesn't matter how much money they make, what car they drive, or how much they weigh; and it's interesting to listen to them brag about golf, hunting, and getting wings at Hooters.

 Critical reception

-Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that "a clever lyric combined with a spirited performance make this highly compatible with previous Clark hits."
-She goes on to say that the song "boasts a lively tempo that makes it great summer radio fare, and the lyric will make listeners chuckle."
+Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that "a clever lyric combined with a spirited performance make this highly compatible with previous Clark hits." and "boasts a lively tempo that makes it great summer radio fare, and the lyric will make listeners chuckle."